lunardao/dao/README.md

 **Joining the DAO**

 - LunarDAO launch is permissionless in the sense that anyone can join/invest.
-- Squad is formed during period of the fundraising events
+- Squad is formed during period of the fundraising events.
-- People can join later by submitting a proposal
+- People can join later by submitting a proposal.

 **Shares - Governance Token**